-You’re a family who travels full-time or long-term with school aged children and being the good parent you are, you want to give your kids the best education you can.
+You’re a family who travels full-time or long-term with school-aged children and being the good parent that you are; you want to give your kids the best education you can.
 Many people who travel long-term and choose to do a form of homeschooling.

 Your kids don’t attend school in the traditional sense.
 You the parent are the teacher, using the world around you and material either online or you have purchased following a curriculum created by yourself but probably guided by some standard in your home country.